 We hope you enjoyed our review of Look Over My Shoulder.
 If you are looking for additional resources, check out some of the following resources that provide a more holistic approach to preparing for case interviews.

-- Mental Math – Improve your case interview-specific math skills
+- Mental Math course – Improve your case interview-specific math skills

-- Case Interview Bootcamp – An interactive online course that provides videos, lessons, and activities to walk you through solving a case interview
+- Case Interview course – An interactive online course that walks you through MC’s revolutionary case solving system

 - Black Belt Deluxe – 8, 1:1, 1hr interview coaching sessions with MBB coaches; resume and cover letter edits; MC All-Access Digital Pass (all of our practice cases, courses and drills)